On 16 October 2014, I came to Kolkata with my parents for my mom’s health check up at Quadra Medical Services, Hazra Road.

 Along with that they served some breads and green salad.
 Also we ordered for chicken Caesar salad which was equally delicious.

-But for us, the star meal of the dinner was the traditional Bengali dish: ‘posto murgi’, which we ordered in the main course.
-The concept of posto (poppy seeds) murgi (chicken) was awesome.
+But for us, the star dish for the dinner was the traditional Bengali dish: ‘posto murgi’, which we ordered in the main course.
+The concept of posto (poppy seeds) murgi (chicken) is truly awesome.
 The idea of posto with some non-vegetarian item is really novel and a peculiarity of Bengali cuisine.

-The taste of the chicken in poppy-seed paste was even more delicious than I had expected.
+The taste of the “posto murgi” — chicken in poppy-seed paste — was even more delicious than I had expected.
 Along with that we had preserved breast chicken which was chef’s special.
 It was a chicken steak along with steamed omelets.
+We had fresh lime soda (sweetened) before leaving the restaurant.
+The food was so great that I would say that this place should be visited once again for enjoying the foods here.